Heroes in oriented complete multipartite graphs: Heroes in

 The rest of this subsection is devoted to the proof of Theorem \ref{thm:strongg}, which is inspired but simpler (we got rid of the intricate notion of \emph{$r$-mountain}) than the analogous result for tournaments in \cite{hero}, even though our result is more general.

 We start with a few definitions and notations.
 First, in order to simplify statements of the lemmas, we assume $H_1$, $H_2$ and $F$ are fixed all along the subsection and are as in the statement of Theorem~\ref{thm:strongg}.
-So there exists constants $c$ and $h$ such that: \begin{itemize} \item $H_1$ and $H_2$ have at most $h$ vertices, \item digraphs in $\F(F, H_{1} \Rightarrow H_{2})$ have dichromatic number at most $c$, \item for $i=1,2$, digraphs in $\F(K_1+F, H_i)$ have dichromatic number $c$. \end{itemize}
+So there exists constants $c$ and $h$ such that: \begin{itemize} \item $H_1$ and $H_2$ have at most $h$ vertices, \item digraphs in $\F(F, H_{1} \Rightarrow H_{2})$ have dichromatic number at most $c$, \item for $i=1,2$, digraphs in $\F(K_1+F, H_i)$ have dichromatic number at most $c$. \end{itemize}

-If $G$ is a digraph and $uv \in E$, we set $C_{uv} =v^+ \cap u^-$, that is the of vertices that form a directed triangle with $u$ and $v$.
-Finally, for $t\in \eN$, we say that a digraph $K$ is a \emph{$t$-cluster} if $\chi(K)\geq t$ and $|V(K)|\leq f(t)$, where $f(t)$ is the function defined recursively by $f(1)=1$ and $f(t)=1+f(t-1)(1+f(t-1))$.
+If $G$ is a digraph and $uv \in A(G)$, we set $C_{uv} =v^+ \cap u^-$, that is the of vertices that form a directed triangle with $u$ and $v$.
+Finally, for $t\in \eN$, we say that a digraph $K$ is a \emph{$t$-cluster} if $\dic(K)\geq t$ and $|V(K)|\leq f(t)$, where $f(t)$ is the function defined recursively by $f(1)=1$ and $f(t)=1+f(t-1)(1+f(t-1))$.

-The structure of the proof is very simple, we prove that digraphs in $\F(K_1+F, H_{1} \Rightarrow H_{2})$ that do not contain a $t$-cluster for some $t$ has bounded dichromatic number (Lemma~\ref{lemma:nocluster}), and then that the ones that contains a $t$-cluster for some $t$ also have bounded dichromatic number (Lemma~\ref{lemma:cluster}).
+The structure of the proof is very simple, we prove that digraphs in $\F(K_1+F, H_{1} \Rightarrow H_{2})$ that do not contain a $t$-cluster have dichromatic number bounded by a function of $t$ (Lemma~\ref{lemma:nocluster}), and then that the ones that contain a $t$-cluster also have dichromatic number bounded by a function of $t$ if $t$ is large enough (Lemma~\ref{lemma:cluster}).

 \begin{lemma} There exists a function $\phi$ such that if $t$ is an integer and $G$ is a digraph in $\F(K_1+F, H_{1} \Rightarrow H_{2})$ which contains no $t$-cluster as a subgraph, then $\dic(G)\leq \phi(c,h,t)$ \end{lemma}